munificent/craftinginterpreters/book/types-of-values.md

 ```

 Then we may open a smoldering portal to the Shadow Realm.
 It's not safe to use
-any of the `AS_` macros unless we know the value contains the appropriate type.
+any of the `AS_` macros unless we know the Value contains the appropriate type.
-To that end, we define a last few macros to check a value's type.
+To that end, we define a last few macros to check a Value's type.

 ^code is-macros (1 before, 2 after)

-<span name="universe">These</span> macros return `true` if the value has that
+<span name="universe">These</span> macros return `true` if the Value has that
 type.
 Any time we call one of the `AS_` macros, we need to guard it behind a
 call to one of these first.
 With these eight macros, we can now safely shuttle
 data between Lox's dynamic world and C's static one.